Interstate 5 North - Grants Pass to Glendale

 07/15/23

-The diamond interchange (Exit 48) with Depot Street links I-5 with OR 99 (Rogue River Highway) and Main Street in Downtown Rogue River.
-Pine Street and West Evans Creek Road head north into the adjacent mountains.
-The Savage Rapids Dam was formerly located four miles east of Grants Pass nearby.
+Guide signs for Exit 48 previously referenced the Savage Rapids Dam.
+The barrier was formerly located four miles east of Grants Pass nearby.
 The controversial dam was constructed by the U.S. Bureau of Reclamation to serve the Grants Pass Irrigation District.
 Opponents of the structure advocated for its removal, claiming that the blockage was detrimental to the passage of salmon and steelhead.
-Federal legislation agreeing with the claim was passed and the dam was fully removed by 2009 and replaced with pumps.
+Federal legislation concurring with the claim was passed and the dam was fully removed by 2009 and replaced with pumps.

 05/28/06